 A teenager who was open to change

 When I arrived, he was eagerly waiting at the door and then started right into learning how to chop vegetables, make a sauce, and put together a healthy dinner.
 He was focused, cheerful, and engaged.
 It was such a wonderful experience!

 Looking back, there were a couple of reasons that I think the session was such a success.
 One was that just by offering the possibility of the cooking class, he was given a chance to learn a new skill that would help him to become more independent.

 The power of condiments

-The second was last night at dinner.
-I had roasted a ton of vegetables and potatoes and cooked up some sausage and I knew that my younger son, who tends to a picky eater, would likely try to eat only sausage and maybe some potatoes.
-I was prepared to offer him the vegetables on the table, but to sit on my hands and bite my tongue if he chose not to eat them.
-In the hopes that it might entice him to try the vegetables, I set out a bunch of condiments: olive oil, balsamic vinegar, salt, pepper, feta, and Parmesan.
+The second was at our dinner table.
+I had roasted a ton of vegetables and cooked up some sausage.
+I knew that my picky eater son would likely try to eat only sausage and maybe some potatoes.
+So, I was prepared to offer him the other vegetables on the table, but to sit on my hands and bite my tongue if he chose not to eat them (as prescribed by the Division of Responsibility approach).

 As predicted, the first thing he did was happily inhale the sausage on his plate and nibble at the potatoes and one piece of squash.
 I chalked it up to a mediocre success of a meal, but then an amazing thing happened: he asked for more of everything.
 He had decided that what he wanted was to build little towers of food with lots of condiments.

 The importance of autonomy